RawanAlzowaid/TeamProject-3308/TESTING.md

 1.xcode includes an automation feature called UIAtomation that test drive our applicatin via writting scripts.
 It estimates how the user would react with our application and shows an editor log which contains log messeges and log types for every test that you write.
 2.Please check the attached screenshots for the test in the repository.
 Description：
 Screenshot1: This is the test for the program when we build and run the project at the navigation.
 The test results got out when we click buttoms, type in informations and do other manipulations.
 Screenshot2: This is the Debug page after we build and run the project that it shows the status of the project and to show if there is any place we need to change.
 Screenshot3: This is the screenshot of our login page, which contains several functions, like entering email and password, the link to find the password if forgot, link to sign up and go back to the previous page.
 And we tested everything, which works pretty well.
 Screenshot4: This is the searching page that help people to find what they want or interest in.
-It also contain two links which are ‘login’ and ’Sign up’.
-The proposal is helping people, and make the search more convenience.
-Screenshot5: This is the ’Sign up’ page which let the new user to create a profile.
-And you need to input some important information, such like name, email, password, address and such on.
-And there are two links which are ‘Login’ and ‘Go back’.
-To help people to log in and go to the previous page.
+Screenshot5:
 Screenshot6:
 Screenshot7-Screenshot12(except 10): They are the categories' pages with more detailed sub categories of each type.
-For Books, we have Arts & Photography, Biography, Children, Cooking, Sci-Fi, History, Mystery, Romance, Literature and Textbooks.
-For Furniture, we cateforied in Living room, Kitchen, Bedroom and Dining room.
-For Accessaries, we have Rings, Bracelet, Glasses, Headwares, Necklace, Earrings, Bags & Luggages.
-For Electricities, we have subcategories: camera, television, watches, tablets ,laptops, printers, headphones and phones.
+For Books, we have arts & photography, biography, children, cooking, sci-fi, history, mystery, romance, literature and textbooks.
+For furniture, we cateforied in living room, kitchen, bedroom and dining room.
+For Aacessaries, we have rings, bracelet, glasses, headwares, necklace, earrings, bags & luggages.
+For electricities, we have subcategories: camera, television, watches, tablets ,laptops, printers, headphones and phones.
+For clothes, we categories in tops, bottoms, dresses, and shoes.
+For the toy & game part, as the consider of not much of the toys and games will be saled, we did not category them more into smaller sub-categories.
-Screenshot10:
+Screenshot10: It is the picture taking and picture choosing for adding the items for sell

 User Acceptance Tests:
 TEST:1